-2 Selling Europe Soya soya using lot certificates
+4 Selling Europe Soya soya beans and products using certificates

-- 2.1 The seller (primary collector, agricultural collector, or trader) shall send lot certificate requests to their certification body.
-Each request shall include the following information: - name and contact information of the buyer; - quantity of the lot to be sold as Europe Soya soya or quantity of Europe Soya soya intended to be delivered to the buyer; - name of the seller; - harvest year; - where applicable, codes of the lot certificates related to the quantity of Europe Soya soya to be sold.

-- 2.2 The seller shall accept as response from their certification body the lot certificate in the form of a signed PDF document.
-The lot certificate shall include the following information:
+- 4.1 The seller shall send lot/traceability certificate requests to their certification body.
+Each request shall include the following information: - name and contact information of the buyer; - where applicable, codes of the lot/traceability certificates related to the quantity of Europe Soya soya to be sold; - type, trade name and quantity of the soya bean/product to be sold as Europe Soya soya or to be delivered to the buyer; - harvest year; - reference number of accompanying documents (e.g. contracts, delivery notes); and - where applicable, reference number of the product's due diligence statement in accordance with Regulation (EU) 2023/1115. - 4.2 The seller shall accept as response from their certification body the lot/traceability certificate in the form of a signed PDF document.
+The lot/traceability certificate shall include the following information: - name, postal and e-mail address of the seller; - name, postal and e-mail address of the buyer;

 - code of the certification body;

-- code of the lot certificate;
+- code of the lot/traceability certificate;

-- quantity of the soya bean lot certified as Europe Soya;
+- quantity of the soya bean lot/product unit certified as Europe Soya;

-- name and contact information of the buyer;

 - harvest year;

+- reference number of accompanying documents (e.g. contracts, delivery notes);

+- where applicable, reference number of the product's due diligence statement in accordance with Regulation (EU) 2023/1115;

 - "Europe Soya" logo.

+Additionally, data on the geolocation of the plots of land on which the soya beans were produced can be provided on request.
-- 2.3 The maximum quantity of Europe Soya soya beans comprised by a lot is the quantity stipulated in the supply contract.

-- 2.4 The seller shall send the lot certificates to the buyer of the corresponding lots.
+- 4.3 The maximum quantity of Europe Soya soya beans or products comprised by a lot/unit is the quantity stipulated in the supply contract. - 4.4 The seller shall send the lot/traceability certificates to the buyer of the corresponding lots/units.

-3 Purchasing Europe Soya soya using lot certificates
+5 Purchasing Europe Soya soya using certificates

-3.1 Agricultural collectors, traders and primary processors may only buy Europe Soya soya if a lot certificate in the form of a signed document is handed over to them for the corresponding lot or the corresponding contract.
-This lot certificate shall include the information specified in paragraph 2.2.
+- 5.1 Agricultural collectors, traders and primary processors may only buy Europe Soya soya beans if a lot certificate in the form of a signed document is handed over to them for the corresponding lot or the corresponding contract.
+This lot certificate shall include the information specified in paragraph 4.2. - 5.2 Agricultural collectors, traders and primary processors may only import processed Europe Soya soya products to the EU if a traceability certificate in the form of a signed document is handed over to them for the corresponding unit or the corresponding contract.
+This traceability certificate shall include the information specified in paragraph 4.2.

-4 Quantity amendment notification
+6 Quantity amendment notification

-4.1 If quantities delivered to a buyer deviate from the contracted delivery quantities, the company shall send a quantity amendment notification to their certification body, specifying the reason for the notification.
-The certification body shall then issue the amended lot certificate to the seller.
-The seller shall then forward the amended lot certificate to the buyer.
+6.1 If quantities delivered to a buyer deviate from the contracted delivery quantities, the company shall send a quantity amendment notification to their certification body, specifying the reason for the notification.
+The certification body shall then issue the amended lot/traceability certificate to the seller.
+The seller shall then forward the amended lot/traceability certificate to the buyer.